-It is difficult not to see.
-The Hand is only the tips of three fingers and a thumb rising out of the beach, but it motions to you to come closer.
+It is difficult not to see the outside beach sculpture if you are anywhere near it.
+The” Hand” is only the tips of three fingers and a thumb rising out of the sand, but the fingers motion to you to come closer.

-This sculpture was created in 1982 by a Chilean sculptor Mario Irarrazabel as part of an art competition and it wasn’t, at first, the most favored of projects.
+This sculpture was created in 1982 by a Chilean sculptor Mario Irarrazabel as part of an art competition and it wasn’t, at first, his most favored project.

-This afternoon visitors pose, touch the fingers, hug the Hand.
+This afternoon visitors pose, touch the fingers and hang out.

-One morning, it might rise up a bit more, all the way to the wrist.
+One morning, the Hand might rise from the sand a bit more, exposing its massive wrist.

-We would need a ladder to climb up and pose for pictures standing in the palm. .
+We would then need a ladder to climb up to pose for our picture sitting in the huge open palm. .